 5 Swimming Exercises for a BETTER Butterfly stroke

 Dryland training is an effective way to strengthen important muscle groups used in swimming.
-For the Butterfly stroke, you actually need ALL The muscles in the body working to complete it — so successfully completing specific Dryland training exercises for your Butterfly stroke will make YOU that much FASTER!
+For the butterfly stroke, you need ALL the muscles in the body working to complete it, so successfully completing specific Dryland training exercises will make you that much FASTER!

-If you’ve read any of my Dryland articles you’ll know that I am a huge advocate of pull-ups.
-This is one of the best exercises for strengthening your upper back and lats which play a critical role in helping to develop a really powerful pull in the water, even more so in Butterfly swimming.
+If you’ve read any of my Dryland articles, you’ll know that I am a huge advocate of pull-ups.
+This is one of the best exercises for strengthening your upper back and lats, which play a critical role in helping you develop a really powerful pull in the water, even more so in Butterfly swimming.

 A strong pull helps to press your body out of the water during the Butterfly stroke and also plays an important role in building propulsion and explosiveness in the stroke.

-Apart from being a great strength exercise, another reason I like the pull-up so much is due to the basic and simple technique, meaning that pretty much any swimmer can easily learn this exercise and there is very little risk of injury.
+Apart from being a great strength exercise, I also like the pull-up so much because of the basic and simple technique.
+Any swimmer can easily learn this exercise, and there is very little risk of injury.

-Although, beginners that are just starting out with this exercise might have a hard time getting in just a few reps.
-I recommend starting with some more newbie variations like negative pull-ups or resistance-band assisted pull-ups in order to learn proper technique and build basic strength for the exercise if you are not yet strong enough.
+Although beginners who are just starting with this exercise might have a hard time getting in just a few reps, I recommend starting with some more newbie variations, like negative pull-ups or resistance-band assisted pull-ups, to learn proper technique and build basic strength for the exercise if you are not yet strong enough.

-A Squat Jump is a great exercise to not only strengthen all of the primary muscles in the legs, namely the quadriceps, hamstrings, glutes, and calves but also to develop explosive power which is going to come in very handy for developing a powerful high-tempo kick, as well as strong starts and push-offs.
+A Squat Jump is a great exercise for strengthening the primary muscles in the legs, namely the quadriceps, hamstrings, glutes, and calves.
+It also develops explosive power, which will come in handy for developing a powerful high-tempo kick and strong starts and push-offs.

-With this exercise, I recommend starting out using the bodyweight variation and then to add more reps as you become stronger.
-Since the exercise isn’t as high-resistance, as say barbell back squats you can do quite a few reps.
+With this exercise, I recommend using the bodyweight variation and adding more reps as you become stronger.
+Since the exercise isn’t as high-resistance as barbell back squats, you can do quite a few reps.

-Work your way up to about 20-30 reps for a single set and then maybe think about adding some weight by holding a dumbbell or medicine ball while performing the exercise.
-This will add extra resistance which will help you to become stronger and more explosive as time passes.
+Work your way up to about 20-30 reps for a single set, and then maybe think about adding some weight by holding a dumbbell or medicine ball while performing the exercise.
+This will add extra resistance, which will help you become stronger and more explosive as time passes.

 Virtual Dryland Training & Programming Available

-The next exercise on the list is going to be the push-up.
-The push-up is a great exercise for strengthening the chest, shoulders, and triceps- which are once again all important muscle groups for swimming Butterfly.
+The next exercise on the list is the push-up.
+Push-ups are great exercises for strengthening the chest, shoulders, and triceps—all important muscle groups for swimming

-Likewise the other exercises, the push-up also has a couple of variations and can be adjusted to either be strength-specific or work on explosive power in your upper body.
+Like the other exercises, the push-up has a couple of variations and can be adjusted to either be strength-specific or work on explosive power in your upper body.

-For strength reasons, you’ll want to focus on doing either a standard bodyweight push up with controlled and slow reps or you can incorporate weighted push-ups if you are strong enough.
+For strength reasons, you’ll want to focus on a standard bodyweight push-up with controlled and slow reps, or you can incorporate weighted push-ups if you are strong enough.

-In terms of developing upper body explosiveness through the push-up, I recommend doing clapping push-ups.
-This will teach you explosive mechanics but will also strengthen all of the muscles mentioned above.
+I recommend clapping push-ups to develop upper body explosiveness.
+This will teach you explosive mechanics and strengthen all the muscles mentioned above.

-As with any stroke, core strength is very important.
-In Butterfly swimming, the core is constantly required for trunk flexion during the dolphin kick and plays a further important role in stabilizing your stroke and maintaining a good body position, which is essential for reducing drag in the water.
+Core strength is very important with any stroke.
+In Butterfly swimming, the core is constantly required for trunk flexion during the dolphin kick.
+It also plays a further important role in stabilizing your stroke and maintaining a good body position, essential for reducing drag in the water.

-The plank is one of my favorite core exercises for developing all-around core strength, as it targets all the different areas of the core and also helps to develop great core stability.
+The plank is one of my favorite core exercises for developing all-around core strength for swimmers.
+It targets all the different areas of the core and also helps develop great core stability.

-This exercise is also very basic and simple to learn and has a couple of variations to use for progression as you become stronger.
-Personally, I recommend just increasing the time you hold the plank up until you reach about 5 minutes consistently before moving on to other variations.
+This exercise is also very basic and simple to learn.
+It has a couple of variations for progression as you become stronger.
+I recommend increasing the time you hold the plank until you reach about 5 minutes consistently before moving on to other variations.

-Some of the advanced variations include placing your arms further in front of you in order to force your core to do more work, adding weight onto yourself through something like a weight vest or backpack, or if you are looking for a more dynamic and advanced variation consider ab-wheel rollouts, which are very similar but involves movement.
+Some of the advanced variations include placing your arms further in front of you to force your core to do more work, adding weight onto yourself through something like a weight vest or backpack, or, if you are looking for a more dynamic and advanced variation, consider ab-wheel rollouts, which are very similar but involve movement.

 What better way to improve your Butterfly pull than to practice the exact motion with higher resistance?
 That is exactly what resistance band butterfly swimming allows you to do.

-Resistance bands, also known as stretch cords, generally allow for much higher resistance on your muscles than water would.
-This allows you to practice your Butterfly swimming mechanics at higher resistance levels in order to strengthen the muscles used when swimming, but also to work on little technical aspects that you might struggle to pinpoint in the water.
+Resistance bands, known as stretch cords, generally allow for much higher muscle resistance than water.
+This allows you to practice your butterfly swimming mechanics at higher resistance levels to strengthen the muscles used when swimming and work on little technical aspects that you might struggle to pinpoint in the water.

-For those of you who know your exact Butterfly stroke count for your races or at least for a 25 or 50, you will be able to practice the upper body portion of these races by “swimming” it using your resistance band.
+For those of you who know your exact Butterfly stroke count for your races or at least for a 25 or 50, you can practice the upper body portion of these races by “swimming” it using your resistance band.

-Keep in mind, resistance bands sometimes throw us off a bit so maybe ask a teammate or one of your swimming buddies to watch you as you perform this exercise, at least just until you’re sure you’re doing things right on land as well.
+Keep in mind that resistance bands sometimes throw us off a bit, so maybe ask a teammate or one of your swimming buddies to watch you as you perform this exercise, at least until you’re sure you’re doing things right on land as well.

 Conclusion:

-Butterfly is a really tough stroke and if you want to truly master it you’re not only going to have to get good swimming technique down, but you’re also going to have to develop some solid strength in order to execute your Butterfly races with speed and precision.
+Butterfly is a tough stroke, and if you want to master it truly, you’ll have to master good swimming technique and develop some solid strength to execute your Butterfly races with speed and precision.

-I highly recommend incorporating these simple but effective exercises into your Dryland routine if you haven’t already.
-They’ll help to strengthen important muscle groups and will develop some good explosive power.
+If you haven’t already, I highly recommend incorporating these simple but effective exercises into your Dryland routine.
+They’ll help strengthen important muscle groups and develop good explosive power.
 The best part?
 You can do them almost anywhere!

 Read Part III of our mini Series for Dryland Workouts specifically for Backstrokers here!